moutim/desafio-mks-psel/README.md

 ## Deployment and Documentation

-The application is hosted on Render, and you can access the documentation through this link:
+The application is hosted on Render in a dockerized environment, and you can access the documentation through this link:

 **RENDER IT TAKES A MINUTE TO RUN SERVER**
 [Swagger Documentation on Render](https://desafio-mks-psel.onrender.com/api)